bhojpur/platform/bhojpur/chart/README.md

 # Bhojpur.NET Platform - Self-Hosted

-The [Bhojpur.NET Platform](https://bhojpur.net) is a software-as-a-service hosting environment that provides a tenant with a ready-to-use Network, Security, and IT applications in the Cloud.
+The [Bhojpur.NET Platform](https://www.bhojpur.net) is a software-as-a-service hosting environment that provides a tenant with a ready-to-use Network, Security, and IT applications or services in the Cloud using a server cluster.

 This [Helm](https://helm.sh) chart allows you to deploy and operate an instance of the Bhojpur.NET Platform on your own Cloud-aware infrastructure.